• Skip to primary navigation

 • Again, if this is a new skill for the child, you may want to demonstrate how to cut off the stems and then chop up the cilantro.
 Kids may also want to use their hands to tear the cilantro and that works great too.
 Place the chopped veggies into a prep bowl.

 • Turn on the stove to medium heat.
 Place a pan on the stove and let it heat up for a few minutes.
 Use a Learning Tower or other assistive device as needed for a child working at the stove.
-Add the ground beef to the preheated pan and cook over medium heat until brown.
+Add the ground beef to the preheated pan and wash your hands.
+Cook over medium heat until brown.
 Our kids used a large metal spoon to break up the beef as it cooked.
 Afterwards, drain the fat.
 You may need to assist with that part, depending on your tools and setup.

 • Add the vegetables to the ground beef.
 Have the child measure the correct amount of cardamom and ground cinnamon (assist as needed) and then add them to the pan.
 If you're making a spicy and mild version like us, hold off on adding the jalapeño.